Awareness in Language Learning

 Studying grammar, for example, may not prompt everyone to be watchful.
 Being watchful whilst you are studying something changes the activity into something quite different.
 This is one reason why some people can learn the target language doing virtually anything with it, whilst someone else doing the same kinds of things gets nowhere.
 One is working with their awareness, whilst the other is busy doing activities but is not being attentive and hence is not really letting those activities impact who they are.

-The quality of watchfulness can be stimulated when we are unsure of ourselves, when we are being challenged or, for eg, when we are inspired to do something.
-Once we realise that awareness has such a key place in language learning then we can move our attention from studying to putting the emphasis on becoming aware about such things as:
+The quality of watchfulness can be stimulated when we are unsure of ourselves when we are being challenged or, for eg, when we are inspired to do something.
+Once we realise that awareness has such a key place in language learning then we can move our attention from studying to putting the emphasis on becoming aware of such things as:

 - the expression of ideas